|

 them happy and healthier.
 Neutering male/male and female/female pairs also

 means they are more likely to live together without fighting.
+The RSPCA advise against

 keeping Guinea Pigs with rabbits as they have different dietary needs, have